CEREAL AND OTHER PREMIUMS, COMIC BOOK OFFERS AND GUMBALL PRIZES

 "RUBENSTEIN" CEREAL PREMIUMS

 The "Rubinstein" figures were originally used as cereal premiums.
 In the US, Rubenstein then sold them in header card bags, but the molds were also used by several European countries.
 One of the Soldiers of the World figures we recently obtained is marked MADE IN ENGLAND which we think is where perhaps all of these molds were made.
-We do not know who made them, but the; knights, cowboys & Indians are copies of Marx six inch figure poses.

 - Marking seen under one of three Warriors of the World Highlanders recently turned up.